ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 Section 14: Define the certificate authority for a second peer organization
 ===========================================================================

 You have now already defined two organizations- **Team*xx* Org1** and **Team*xx* Ordering Service**.
 The *Ordering Service* organization provides the ordering service and does not itself initiate blockchain transactions.
 Most, if not all, realistic blockchain networks will involve multiple organizations initiating blockchain transactions.
-So you will now define a second "peer" organization to participate in the network.
-Your network will thus have three organizations- two "peer" organizations that are collaborating in the blockchain network, and the ordering service organization which is, essentially, a service provider.
+So you will now define a second peer organization to participate in the network.
+Your network will thus have three organizations- two peer organizations that are collaborating in the blockchain network, and the ordering service organization which is, essentially, a service provider.

-You are changing hats again, this time, from your **Team*xx* Ordering Service** administrator hat to your **Team*xx* Org2** administrator hat.
+You are changing hats again, this time from your **Team*xx* Ordering Service** administrator hat to your **Team*xx* Org2** administrator hat.
 Our network diagram is coming along quite nicely:

 ![image](images/ibpconsole/0805_DiagramOrg2CA.png)